 So give it a try!
-If you get close enough you’ll see Sabrina Carpenter, Miss America, Jojo Siwa, and 98 Degrees!
+If you get close enough you’ll see some of yours and your kid’s favorite performers like Pentatonix, Diana Ross and family and John Legend!
 It’s a uniquely New York experience to see HUGE balloons floating down the street.
 Make lunch reservations and have your Thanksgiving meal in Manhattan, or if you’re close enough, you’ll even be home in time to eat with your family.
 And what a story you’ll have to tell them around the table!

 Click over to see the rest of our Family Travel to New York City series.